codeforamerica/court.atlantaga.gov/README.md

 [http://court.atlantaga.gov/](http://court.atlantaga.gov/)

-This is the website for the Municipal Court of Atlanta.
-It is built using [Jekyll](http://jekyllrb.com/), hosted on [GitHub Pages](https://pages.github.com/), and supported by [Code for America](http://codeforamerica.org/).
+This is the website for the Municipal Court of Atlanta, built in partnership with [Code for America](http://codeforamerica.org/).

 If you have ideas to make it better, please file an issue or make a pull request.
 The court always welcomes citizen input!